-Following a recommendation from the "Sub-Council on the Internationalization of the Yen" under the Committee on Foreign Exchange and Other Transactions that Japan's repurchase market promote transaction formats consistent with global standards (()) and the abolition of the securities transaction tax in March 1999, a new Bond Gensaki Transaction format was introduced in April 2001 that incorporated risk management methods such as the use of a package settlement provision (()), margin call feature (()), and substitution (()).
+Following a recommendation from the "Sub-Council on the Internationalization of the Yen" under the Committee on Foreign Exchange and Other Transactions that Japan's repurchase market promote transaction formats consistent with global standards ( ) and the abolition of the securities transaction tax in March 1999, a new Bond Gensaki Transaction format was introduced in April 2001 that incorporated risk management methods such as the use of a package settlement provision ( ), margin call feature ( ), and substitution ( ).

-Based on discussions at the Working Group on Shortening of JGB Settlement Cycle established in September 2009 ((\$), T+1 was implemented as the standard settlement cycle
+Based on discussions at the Working Group on Shortening of JGB Settlement Cycle established in September 2009 (\$\infty\$5), T+1 was implemented as the standard settlement cycle

-☞1 "The internationalization of the yen for the 21st century-Japan's Response to Changes in Global Economic and Financial Environments," as replied to by the Council on Foreign Exchange and Other Transactions on April 20, 1999.

-✤2 A provision whereby if one of the two counterparties to the transaction defaults on payment, all the debts and credits under the basic agreement between them are replaced by one single monetary debt and credit (each of which is obtained by terminating all individual transactions and then offsetting the resulting loss or profit against the total collateral).

-I3If, while transactions are being conducted, any difference arises as between the market value of the bond in bondlending and the value of the collateral provided because of fluctuations in bond prices, this feature permits a counterparty to claim a collateral shortage at any time.

-☞ 4 A feature whereby, during the transaction period, another bond of equal or higher market value can be used to substitute for the bond being sold or purchased, subject to the agreement of both parties and following a notification given by one counterparty to the other of such an intention to substitute.
+- "The internationalization of the yen for the 21st century-Japan's Response to Changes in Global Economic and Financial Environments," as replied to by the Council on Foreign Exchange and Other Transactions on April 20, 1999. - one of the two counterparties to the transaction defaults on payment, all the debts and credits under the basic agreement between them are replaced by one single monetary debt and credit (each of which is obtained by terminating all individual transactions and then offsetting the resulting loss or profit against the total collateral). - →3 If, while transactions are being conducted, any difference arises as between the market value of the bond in bondlending and the value of the collateral provided because of fluctuations in bond prices, this feature permits a counterparty to claim a collateral shortage at any time. - A feature whereby, during the transaction period, another bond of equal or higher market value can be used to substitute for the bond being sold or purchased, subject to the agreement of both parties and following a notification given by one counterparty to the other of such an intention to substitute. - Shortening of settlement periods" (P55)

-☞5 Ref: Chapter 1 2(3) C "Shortening of settlement periods" (P52) for JGB transactions on May 1, 2018.
+for JGB transactions on May 1, 2018.
 On this occasion, the settlement cycle for GC (General Collateral) repurchase transactions using unspecified bonds as collateral was shortened from T+1 to T+0, with new Gensaki transactions used for developing GC repos under the Subsequent Collateral Allocation Method, leading new Gensaki transactions to replace Bond-Lending Transactions.